-- 5 Copy the file <tempDDE>/website/javascript/fme\export.js to the <ArcIMSMap>/javascript directory. - 6 Edit <ArcIMSMap>/javascript/fme\export.js as follows: - Replace the string <localhost> with the host name of your website computer. - Replace the string <website> with the directory name for this website.
+- Edit the "Layer Selection Box" section to define the number of layers to be displayed in the layer select box on the download page. - Warning: Internet Explorer versions 5.0 and earlier have a bug that causes the application to crash if the select box size is not large enough to contain all of the layer names.
+Make sure that your select box size is large enough to accommodate the complete list of layers available in your map. - 4 Copy the file <tempDDE>/website/javascript/fme_export.js to the <ArcIMSMap>/javascript directory. - 5 Edit <ArcIMSMap>/javascript/fme_export.js as follows: - Replace the string <localhost> with the host name of your website computer. - Replace the string <website> with the directory name for this website.
 (Note that it is only the directory name that is required, not the full directory path.)
 For example: If your computer hostname is "rohm" and your ArcIMS website is named UsCounty, the line: